-Pursue your passion in film by earning a degree in filmmaking practices from The New American Film School.
-This degree was previously offered by the School of Film, Dance and Theatre before ASU established The New American Film School.
+Pursue your passion in film by earning a degree in filmmaking practices from The Sidney Poitier New American Film School.
+This degree was previously offered by the School of Film, Dance and Theatre before ASU established The Sidney Poitier New American Film School.

 Students who pursue the BA in film with a concentration in filmmaking practices receive grounding in fundamental production skills; entertainment and media ethics; feature, short and episodic screenwriting; and general film and media industry history and practices.

 Students have the option of two tracks of study in the upper division: screenwriting or preprofessional.
-Students who choose the track in screenwriting are required to take multiple writing courses at the intermediate and advanced levels.
-Students in the preprofessional track chose among a series of course options in each of these areas: writing, producing, and film and media technology.
+Students who choose the screenwriting track are required to take multiple writing courses at the intermediate and advanced levels.
+Students in the preprofessional track chose from among a series of course options in each of these areas: writing, producing, and film and media technology.

-Production experience is regularly available through select lower-division courses that provide creative coursework options, the upper-division course FMP 300 and credited opportunities to work on projects produced by students, faculty, and the School of Film, Dance and Theatre.
+Production experience is regularly available through select lower-division courses that provide creative coursework options, the upper-division course FMP 300, and credited opportunities to work on projects produced by students, faculty and The Sidney Poitier New American Film School.
 All students complete a year-long senior project, initiated and developed by the students and supported with dedicated faculty mentorship, and are supported in their professional goals through the innovative Film Spark program in Santa Monica, Calif.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements: